-At IBUSA, we work with the top final expense and burial insurance companies in the U.S. Our goal is to align our clients with the company that best meets their needs, goals, and of course, budget.
+At IBUSA, we work with the top burial insurance companies in the U.S. Our goal is to align our clients with the company that best meets their needs, goals, and of course, budget.

 There are some important nuances any burial insurance shopper needs to be aware of.
 That is why we created this burial insurance for seniors guide, so we can help you make the best decision you can on the right coverage from the right company, that best fits your specific situation.

 The best burial insurance for seniors is going to have three primary ingredients:

 - The policy is whole life insurance that builds cash value